elmo2k3/dabpi_ctl/README.md

 ## Requirements

 You need a RPi that has the option to mount the I2S extension header.
+Currently there is no support for the A+/B+ versions.
 ![Image of RPi with soldered I2S extension header] (https://github.com/elmo2k3/dabpi_ctl/blob/master/doc/pics/IMG_0292.JPG)